John Fitch (racing driver): Racing career

-In 1959 he drove a factory Porsche 718 RSK in the 12 Hours of Sebring, sharing with Edgar Barth to second in class and fifth place overall.
+In 1959, Fitch drove a factory Porsche 718 RSK in the 12 Hours of Sebring, sharing with Edgar Barth to second in class and fifth place overall.
 He continued to race with his friend Briggs Cunningham in his Jaguar D-Type and Lister Jaguar, along with the Stingray Racer for Chevrolet's Bill Mitchell, and a Cooper Monaco.
 It was in his role as circuit director at Lime Rock that he organized and drove in the famous Formula Libre race, where Rodger Ward shocked the expensive and exotic sports cars by beating them on an Offenhauser-powered midget car, normally considered only to be competitive on oval tracks.

 In 1960, Fitch re-joined the Briggs Cunningham team to race once again at Le Mans.
 The Cunningham-prepared Corvettes had been tested and refined at Bridgehampton, then raced in the 12 Hours of Sebring.
-With Bob Grossman as co-driver, the production Corvette of the Cunningham team placed 1st in Grand Touring 5000 class (and 8th overall) at Le Mans, a Corvette record which stood for over 40 years.
+With Bob Grossman as co-driver, the production Corvette of the Cunningham team placed first in Grand Touring 5000 class (and eighth overall) at Le Mans, a Corvette record which stood for over 40 years.

 After that, Fitch and Cunningham teamed up to race a two-litre Maserati at endurance events at Sebring and Road America through 1961, and a Jaguar E-Type at Sebring in 1962 and again in 1963.
 Fitch also raced a Genie BMC in 1963, then returned to Cunningham to drive a Porsche 904 at Sebring in 1965 and 1966.
 The poignant tale of his last race begins at the 1966 Sebring event.
 Fitch, Cunningham, and Dave Jordan were sharing a Porsche.
 Well into the race, a valve broke and the car was out of contention.
 By this time, Fitch and Cunningham were no longer enthusiastic about competing to win; according to Fitch, "The thought that this would be our last race never occurred to us.
 There was a feeling, though, that we weren't really planning to win.
 In the past, we usually tried to work out a strategy to win, but not this time.
 I think we were there because we just liked to drive.
 And at Sebring we could, for 12 hours!
 Besides, it was the best place to watch the race."
 So, when a valve broke on the car in 1966, it marked the end of their racing careers for both of them.